eclipse-che/che-operator/olm/README.md

 Che operator default CR sample stored in the `deploy/crds/org_v1_che_cr.yaml`.
 This file should be directly modified if you want to apply new fields with default values, or in case of changing default values for existing fields.
-Also you can apply in the field comments Openshift ui annotations: to display some interactive information about these fields on the Openshift ui.
+Also, you can apply in the field comments Openshift UI annotations: to display some interactive information about these fields on the Openshift ui.
 For example: